hookdeck/hookdeck-cli/README.md

 ```

-#### Viewing and interacting with your webhooks
+#### Viewing and interacting with your events

-Webhooks logs for your CLI can be found at https://dashboard.hookdeck.com/cli/events.
+Event logs for your CLI can be found at https://dashboard.hookdeck.com/cli/events.
 Events can be replayed or saved at any time.

 ### Logout